silogen/kaiwo/README.md

 ### Installation of Kaiwo CLI tool

 The installation of Kaiwo CLI tool is easy as it's a single binary.
-The only requirement is a kubeconfig file to access a Kubernetes cluster.
+The only requirement is a kubeconfig file to access a Kubernetes cluster (see authentication below for authentication plugins).
 If you are unsure where to get a kubeconfig, speak to the engineers who set up your Kubernetes cluster.
 Just like kubectl, Kaiwo will first look for a `KUBECONFIG=path` environment variable.
 If `KUBECONFIG` is not set, Kaiwo will then look for kubeconfig file in the default location `~/.kube/config`.

 1. To install Kaiwo, download the Kaiwo CLI binary from the [Releases Page](https://github.com/silogen/kaiwo/releases).
 2. Make the binary executable and add it to your PATH